Maximizing a Submodular Function with Bounded Curvature under an Unknown Knapsack Constraint: Introduction

 For the special case of a cardinality constraint where $s(i) = 1$ for all $i \in N$, a straightforward greedy algorithm by Nemhauser et al.~\cite{DBLP:journals/mor/NemhauserW78} computes a solution with an approximation guarantee of $1 - 1/e$ and this ratio is best possible for any polynomial algorithm unless $\mathsf{P} = \mathsf{NP}$ (Feige~\cite{DBLP:journals/jacm/Feige98}).
 For the case of a general knapsack constraint, combining the greedy algorithm with a partial enumeration of all subsolutions with at most three items yields the same approximation guarantee (Sviridenko~\cite{DBLP:journals/orl/Sviridenko04}).

 While these results are tight, the algorithms often perform much better than their theoretical guarantees.
 In order to explain and quantify this phenomenon, Conforti and Cornu\'{e}jols~\cite{DBLP:journals/dam/ConfortiC84} introduce the concept of the \emph{curvature} of a submodular function.
-Recall that a function $f : 2^N \to \mathbb{R}_{\geq 0}$ is submodular if the marginal increase $f(A \cup \{u\}) - f(A)$ of an element $u \in N \setminus A$ is non-increasing as $A$ increases.
-The curvature~$\curv \in [0,1]$ measures how much this marginal increase of an item~$u$ varies when varying $A$ and is defined as
+Recall that a function $f \colon 2^N \to \mathbb{R}_{\geq 0}$ is submodular if the marginal increase $f(S \cup \{u\}) - f(S)$ of an element $u \in N \setminus S$ is non-increasing as $S$ increases.
+The curvature~$c \in [0,1]$ measures how much this marginal increase of an item~$u$ varies when varying $S$ and is defined as

 where we further used that $f$ is normalized, i.e., $f(\emptyset) = 0$.
-It is easy to see that $\curv = 0$ if and only if the function is modular (i.e., linear).
-The other extreme case $\curv = 1$ is, e.g., attained when $f$ is the rank function of a matroid.
-Conforti and Cornu\'{e}jols~\cite{DBLP:journals/dam/ConfortiC84} show that the greedy algorithm for the cardinality constraint case has an improved approximation guarantee of $(1-e^{-\curv})/\curv$.
-A more sophisticated algorithm for the same problem by Sviridenko et al.~\cite{DBLP:journals/mor/SviridenkoVW17} achieves an even better approximation guarantee of $1 - \curv/e - \eps$ for any $\eps > 0$.
+It is easy to see that $c = 0$ if and only if the function is additive.
+The other extreme case $c = 1$ is, e.g., attained when $f$ is the rank function of a matroid.
+Conforti and Cornu\'{e}jols~\cite{DBLP:journals/dam/ConfortiC84} show that the greedy algorithm for the cardinality constraint case has an improved approximation guarantee of $(1-e^{-c})/c$.
+A more sophisticated algorithm for the same problem by Sviridenko et al.~\cite{DBLP:journals/mor/SviridenkoVW17} achieves an even better approximation guarantee of $1 - c/e - \eps$ for any $\eps > 0$.